 By Diane Catanzaro and Chris Jones

 Virginia has caught quite a beer buzz in the past few years!
 Since July 2012 when breweries were able to begin selling beer by the glass directly to the public in on-site tasting rooms, thanks to State Bill 604, Virginia has seen dozens of brewery start-ups, expansion of existing breweries, and has even attracted some big West Coast breweries to the State (for example, Green Flash, Stone, Deschutes, and Ballast Point).
 Yes, Virginia, there is a Santa Claus, and he has a frothy white beard and elves that carve mash paddles and malt barley.
 He exists wherever there are people who believe in beer; oh how dreary our culture would be without the craft brewer, who transforms malt, hops, and yeast into poetry and romance.
-And, as the number of craft breweries increases so does the opportunity to attract beer tourists and enhance the experience of those who visit our area for other reasons.
-How can we capitalize on our terrific Virginia breweries and help more people to discover them?
+And, as the number of craft breweries increases so does the opportunity to attract beer tourists and enhance the experience of those who visit our area for other reasons. one thing you may like to bring with you on your own beercation is a beer keg so that you can keep your newly found beers cold for a longer duration of time whilst you explore Virginia.
+So how can we capitalize on our terrific Virginia breweries and help more people to discover them?

 There are strong efforts already being made to promote beer tourism in Virginia.
 Examples like the “Brew Ridge Trail” (www.brewridgetrail.com) promoted by Nelson County Tourism and Economic Development, the “Coastal Virginia Beer Trail” (www.covabeertrail.com) developed by Jeff Maisey and Jennifer McDonald of Virginia Craft Beer Magazine and VEER Magazine, and Virginia’s official tourism website link to information about Virginia breweries for tourists seeking “Things to do” (http://www.virginia.org/directory/wineriesandbreweries/ are examples of resources that encourage beer tourism.
 The Norfolk Convention and Visitor’s Bureau website will soon provide more detailed information about Norfolk breweries on their redesigned website, to launch in late August according to VP of Sales and Marketing Donna Allen.
 The Virginia Craft Brewer’s Guild is an organization that provides a structure for our breweries work together to promote the industry, and their annual beer festival will be August 20 in Roseland.
 These are just a few of the many examples of how we are doing good things to promote beer tourism here in Virginia.
 What are some additional ideas that could be implemented to take our promotion of Virginia’s craft brewing industry to the next level?